 Si View Metropolitan Park District strives to enhance the quality of life for residents in Snoqualmie Valley through recreation programs and parks.
 With a historic Community Center, indoor pool, multiuse sports fields, picnic shelter and playgrounds, Si View is the only such regional recreational facility serving as the social, cultural and educational hub in the community.
 The District operates an extensive array of recreation programs connecting with residents of all ages and abilities.
 Additionally, seasonal activities bring the community together for events such as the North Bend Farmers Market and Summer Concert Series, Festival at Mount Si, Theater in the Park, Harvest Festival and Si View Holiday Bazaar.
-In 2018, nearly 180,000 visitors were served through Si View programs and events have over 180,000 visits!
+In a typical year, Si View programs and events have over 180,000 visits!
 Some of the more popular activities include swim lessons, youth recreational basketball leagues, before & after school programs, and summer camps.
 Through partnerships and cooperative arrangements, the District actively manages, operates and schedules nearly 900 acres of parkland in the upper Snoqualmie Valley.
 Through partnerships and cooperative arrangements, Si View Metro Parks actively manages, operates and schedules over 900 acres of parks and open space, and 7 miles of local connector trails in the upper Snoqualmie Valley supporting a range of active and passive recreation experiences.

 The District has earned strong community support, and continues to work hard to improve the quality of life for residents by investing in parks infrastructure.
 These improvements have been possible through the generous support of the community at the ballot box, collaborative partnerships with neighboring agencies, successful grant proposals and fiscally responsible planning by the District.
 In the last 10 years $18M has been dedicated to facility and park improvements to ensure facilities are ready to serve today's community as well as future generations.
-The District's 2017 Comprehensive Plan Update established a path forward for enabling and enhancing high quality, community-driven parks, trails, open spaces and recreational opportunities, and the 2018 $14.8M Capital Bond passage set the plan in motion to connect and protect our parks for our growing community.
+The District's 2017 Comprehensive Plans Update established a path forward for enabling and enhancing high quality, community-driven parks, trails, open spaces and recreational opportunities, and the 2018 $14.8M Capital Bond passage set the plan in motion to connect and protect our parks for our growing community.